lenuence/lenuence/README.md

 @lenuence#9999

-Interested in coding, money, and you

 learning lua

-I know html, css, python, and JavaScript
+I know html and css
 (The basics though)

 Looking to collaborate on bigger projects, mostly scripting based.